IV. Travel and Business Expense Policies

 5. Use of a Personal Car

 1. For travel within the US, use of a personal car for business travel and travel between campuses will be reimbursed at a rate not in excess (at or below) of the rate established by the IRS, plus toll and parking charges.
 For travel within Canada, use of a personal car for business travel and travel between campuses will be reimbursed at a rate not in excess (at or below) of the rate established by the CRA, plus toll and parking charges.
 The IRS and CRA rates for standard auto expenses is subject to periodic revision by the IRS and CRA, respectively.
-Effective July 1, 2022 the University reimbursement rate is 62.5 cents per mile in the United States and 61 cents per kilometer in Canada.
+Effective July 1, 2024, the mileage rate for employees using their personal automobile while conducting University business has been changed.
+The rate will be 67 USD cents per mile, and 70 CAD cents per kilometer.
 This rate is intended to offset expenses, such as gasoline, oil, repairs, insurance, etc., for operating and maintaining a personal automobile used for business purposes.
 Operating and maintenance expenses, therefore, as well as other personal expenses, such as parking tickets, traffic violations, car repairs, and collision damage are not reimbursable.
 However, the University’s blanket liability insurance does cover third party liability when a personal auto is used for University business.

 2. Travel between the office and home (commuting) is not a business expense.